How to Test a Cordless Drill Battery Charger

-If you've tested your battery charger and your findings have resulted in unfortunately discovering that your cordless drill battery its self is faulty, there is a way to restore a dead battery to normal operation if you have a few basic tools.
+If you’ve tested your battery charger and your findings have resulted in unfortunately discovering that your cordless drill battery itself is faulty, there is a way to restore a dead battery to normal operation if you have a few basic tools.

 By simply following these steps, you’ll be able to restore your dead battery and get back on track: